 How Long Do Kids Need to Wear the Brace?

-Most kids will wear a brace for 6 months to a year, though some will need one for longer.
-They usually can remove it for sports, showering, and other activities, but usually must wear it for 8 hours a day or longer.
+Most kids will wear a brace for 6 months to a year, though some will need it for longer.
+They usually can remove it for sports, showering, and other activities, but usually must wear it for 12 hours a day or longer.

 Help your child wear the brace exactly as recommended by your health care provider.
-This will help your child get the best results from it.
+This will help your child get the best results.

 Are There Any Problems With Wearing a Brace?

 Usually, wearing the brace causes no problems.
 Occasionally, the skin under it can get a little red and irritated.
-This usually goes away on its own, but call your health care provider's office if:
+This usually goes away on its own.

 Is Bracing Painful?

 Some kids can have mild discomfort after having the brace pressure adjusted.
-If your child is uncomfortable and your health care provider says it's OK, you can give acetaminophen (such as Tylenol® or a store brand) OR ibuprofen (such as Advil®, Motrin®, or a store brand) as directed.
+If your child is uncomfortable, taking acetaminophen (such as Tylenol or a store brand) OR ibuprofen (such as Advil, Motrin, or a store brand) as directed usually can help.

-Your care team is a resource — for you and your child.
-They are there to answer any questions and help you and your child get through the challenges of bracing and achieve the best result.
+The care team is a resource for parents and kids.
+They can answer any questions and help kids get through the challenges of bracing and achieve the best result.